 Standing packed together in West Palm Beach, all the people of Florida would give up a fair bit of heat, enough to make a slight local high pressure field, as hot air expands.
 Perhaps a few metres into the air, and covering a small area — let’s give them 1.5 square miles, or 2.6 square kilometres.

-By constraasttA hurricane is a low pressure system covering thousands of square miles/kilometres thousands of metres/yards into the sky.
-In terms of its energy release, the human population is a butterfly in a, well, hurricane.
+In terms of its energy release, the human population is a butterfly in a… well, a hurricane.

 But we do move hurricanes!